muneer78/muneer78.github.io/_posts/2022-03-07-great-lines-the-anxiety-cost-edition.md

 ---
-tags: great-lines
+date: 2022-03-07
-title: "Great Lines: The Anxiety Cost Edition"
+title: The Anxiety Cost Edition
+tags: newsletter
 ---

 I love Twitter memes.
 You'll be seeing more of them like this one: